 - You can use a slow cooker or an instant pot to cook the potatoes.
 Bake them while you’re getting ready in the morning (or watching a show before bed).

 - You can even microwave the potatoes if you’re really short on time.
 You can find instructions for all these cooking methods in this post.

 - When you’re making bacon for another meal or for a weekend breakfast, set aside some for the potato skins (allow 1 piece per whole potato).

-- If you’re the type who likes to save on cheese by buying it in bricks and shredding it yourself, just pull out a package from the freezer.
+- Buy the cheese in bricks, shred it yourself and freeze it.
+Just pull out a package from the freezer.

-- Shoot, sliced green onions will keep in a container for a good 3-4 days too.
-Pull the out when you’re already chopping something else.
+- Sliced green onions will keep in a container for a good 3-4 days too.
+Pull them out when you’re already chopping something else.

 - 8 small russet potatoes (about 3-4 inches long each)